-The online program exposes the student to the theoretical, procedural and practical aspects of the paralegal profession.
-The diploma is designed to provide practical and intense instruction in a variety of legal areas to develop the intellectual and occupational competencies necessary to work as an entry-level paralegal in a legal firm.
+Objective The online program exposes the student to the theoretical, procedural and practical aspects of the paralegal profession.
+The diploma is designed to the intellectual and occupational competencies necessary to work as provide practical and intense instruction in a variety of legal areas to develop the intellectual and occupational competencies necessary to work as an entry-level paralegal in a legal firm.